John Ancrum Winslow: Battle with Alabama

 Capt.
 Winslow arrived off Cherbourg 14 June 1864, where he found the Alabama and blockaded her in the harbor.
-The Alabama made preparations for fight, and Capt.
+The Alabama made preparations for battle, and Capt.
 Raphael Semmes caused Winslow to be informed of this intention through the U. S. consul.
 On Sunday, 19 June 1864, he was lying 3 mi off the eastern entrance of the harbor when the Alabama came out, escorted by a French iron-clad and the English yacht Deerhound.
 Winslow steamed off 7 mi from the shore so as to be beyond the neutral ground, and then steamed toward the Alabama.
 The armament of the Kearsarge was seven guns, and that of the Alabama eight guns, including a 100-pound Blakely rifle.
 The Kearsarge was slightly faster, and had 163 men, while the Alabama had 149.
 The Kearsarge had a definitive advantage over the Confederate ship in that it had a concealed iron chain over its wooden hull, but victory over the Alabama was not certain.

 When Winslow turned to approach, the Alabama opened fire from a raking position at a distance of one mile at 10:57 a.m.
 He kept on at full speed, receiving a second broadside and part of a third, when he sheered off and returned the fire from his starboard battery.
 Both vessels circled around a common centre, and neared each other to within 600 yards.
 The sides of the Alabama were torn out by the shells, and at noon, after the action had continued for one hour, she headed for the shore to get into neutral waters, then 5 mi distant.
 This exposed her port side, and she could only bring two guns to bear.
 The ship was filling, and Winslow approached so rapidly that Semmes hauled down his flag.
 Winslow stopped the ship, but continued to fire, uncertain whether the Alabama had surrendered.